-Code Generation Options
+Code Generation

-Property Description Architecture avr_architecture - Enumeration The AVR instruction set architecture revision.
-Block Localization Optimization optimize_block_locality - Boolean Reduce spand-dependent jumps by rearranging basic blocks to improve their locality.
-Code Factoring Optimization optimize_cross_calling - Enumeration Reduces code size at the expense of execution speed by factoring common code sequences into subroutines.
-Code Factoring Passes linker_cross_call_maximum_passes - IntegerRange The maximum number of passes to perform when code factoring (0=unlimited).
-Code Factoring Subroutine Size linker_cross_call_minimum_subroutine_size The minimum size of subroutine created by code factoring.
+Property Description Block Localization Optimization optimize_block_locality - Boolean Reduce spand-dependent jumps by rearranging basic blocks to improve their locality.
+Code Factoring Optimization optimize_cross_calling - Boolean Reduces code size at the expense of execution speed by factoring common code sequences into subroutines.
+Code Factoring Passes linker_cross_call_maximum_passes - IntegerRang The maximum number of passes to perform when code factoring.
+Code Factoring Subroutine Size linker_cross_call_minimum_subroutine_size - The minimum size of subroutine created by code factoring.
 Code Motion Optimization optimize_code_motion - Boolean Rearrange code to reduce the number of jump instructions.
 Copy Propagation Optimization optimize_copy_propagation - Boolean Tries to eliminate copy instructions and reduce code size.
 Cross Jumping Optimization optimize_cross_jumping - Boolean Always reduces code size at the expense of a single jump instruction.
 Dead Code Elimination optimize_dead_code - Boolean Remove code that is not referenced by the application.
 Enable Exception Support cpp_enable_exceptions - Boolean Specifies whether exception support is enabled for C+ + programs.
-Enable RTTI Support cpp_enable_rtti-Boolean Specifies whether RTTI support is enabled for C++ programs.
-Flash Size avr_flash_size - Enumeration The maximum size of flash memory.
+Enable RTTI Support cpp_enable_rtti - Boolean Specifies whether RTTI support is enabled for C++ programs.
 Flattening Optimization optimize_flattening - Boolean Subroutines that are just a call followed by a return are flattened into a jump.

 Jump Chaining Optimization optimize_jump_chaining - Boolean Reduce spand-dependent jump sizes by chaining jumps together.
 Jump Threading Optimization optimize_jump_threading - Boolean Follow jump chains and retarget jumps to jump instructions.
-Optimization Strategy compiler_optimization_strategy - Enumeration Minimize code size or maximize execution speed (positive values).
+Optimization Strategy compiler_optimization_strategy-Enumeration Minimize code size or maximize execution speed (positive values).
 Peephole Optimization optimize_peepholes - Boolean Find instruction sequences that can be replaced with faster, smaller code.
 Register Allocation optimize_register_allocation - Enumeration Whether to allocate registers to locals or locals and global addresses.
 Tail Merging Optimization optimize_tail_merging - Boolean Always reduces code size at the expense of a single jump instruction.
 Treat 'double' as 'float' double_is_float - Boolean Forces the compiler to make 'double' equivalent to 'float'.
-Use Hardware Multiplier build_use_hardware_multiplier - Enumeration Enables code generation for the hardware multiplier.

-Compiler Options
+Compiler

 Property Description Additional C Compiler Only Options c_only_additional_options - StringList Enables additional options to be supplied to the C compiler only.
 This property will have macro expansion applied to it.
 Additional C Compiler Only Options From File c_only_additional_options_from_file - ProjFile Enables additional options to be supplied to the C compiler only from a file.
 This property will have macro expansion applied to it.
 Additional C Compiler Options c_additional_options - StringList Enables additional options to be supplied to the C compiler.
 This property will have macro expansion applied to it.
 Additional C Compiler Options From File c_additional_options_from_file - ProjFileName Enables additional options to be supplied to the C compiler from a file.
 This property will have macro expansion applied to it.
 Additional C++ Compiler Only Options cpp_only_additional_options - StringList Enables additional options to be supplied to the C++ compiler only.
 This property will have macro expansion applied to it.
-Additional C++ Compiler Only Options From File cpp_only_additional_options_from_file - Projl Enables additional options to be supplied to the C++ compiler only from a file.
+Additional C++ Compiler Only Options From File cpp_only_additional_options_from_file - ProjF Enables additional options to be supplied to the C++ compiler only from a file.
 This property will have macro expansion applied to it.

-Enforce ANSI Checking c_enforce_ansi_checking - Boolean Ensure programs conform to the ANSI-C/C++ standard.
+Enforce ANSI Checking c_enforce_ansi_checking - Boolean Perform additional checks for ensure strict conformance to the selected ISO (ANSI) C or C++ standard.
 Object File Name build_object_file_name - FileName Specifies a name to override the default object file name.

-Preprocessor Options
+Preprocessor